Mesías Guevara: Academic and management career

 Within his academic experience, Guevara served as Director of the Professional Academic School of Electronic Engineering of the Ricardo Palma University.
 In addition, he served as a lecturer at the graduate schools of the National University of San Marcos, Peruvian Union University, and the Federico Villarreal National University.

 Guevara also managed companies such as Singular S.A, a Peruvian consulting company in Business Management and Telecommunications; ECI TELECOM IBERICA and AMPER PERU, Spanish telecommunications companies.
 He also served as general manager of the Lucent Technologies company (Peru chapter).

 Political career

 Early political career

 Guevara entered politics as he joined the Popular Action in 2004.
-At first, he was chosen to run for a seat in the Andean Parliament at the 2006 general election under the Center Front coalition, but he was not elected.
+At first, he was chosen to run for a seat in the Andean Parliament at the 2006 general election under the Centre Front coalition, but he was not elected.
 The same year, he ran for the first time for Governor of Cajamarca, garnering 6% of the vote and was once again not elected.
 Four years later, he ran for a second time, with 5% of the vote and was once again not elected.